The Greater Southern Waterfront

 One of the parks - the 6.5ha Berlayer Creek Nature Park - will comprise the existing Berlayer Creek.
 It will also feature a new 30m wide extension on the side of the creek adjacent to the future housing developments.
 The extension will act as a buffer for the creek's mangrove habitats.

-The final park, at about 7ha, will be integrated with the new housing developments.
-There will be four green corridors that run around the site's perimeter, and between future housing blocks.
-The housing blocks will be designed with step down building heights towards the green spaces to maximise views towards them.
+The final park, at about 7 ha, will be integrated with the new housing developments.
+There will be four green corridors that run around the site's perimeter and between future housing blocks.
+The housing blocks will be designed with step-down building heights towards the green spaces to maximise views towards them.

-Mount Faber Funicular System
+- Mount Faber Park

-Mount Faber โ€“ It is part of the Southern Ridges, which also comprises the Telok Blangah Hill Park, HortPark, Kent Ridge Park and Labrador Nature Reserve.
+Mount Faber โ It is part of the Southern Ridges, which also comprises the Telok Blangah Hill Park, HortPark, Kent Ridge Park and Labrador Nature Reserve.
 It can be reached via cable car from Harbourfront Tower 2 or a short drive up the winding road from Kampong Bahru Road.

 There are also plans to connect the green corridors to the waterfront promenade in the area.